NTP Server General Questions

 |Real-world time values|

 Network operations typically require the most accuracy, on the order of 1 to 10 milliseconds.
-Network synchronization provides a solid infrastructure and helps avoid costly downtime problems.
+Synchronization through an NTP server provides a solid infrastructure and helps avoid costly downtime problems.

 Applications typically require time stamping accuracy on the order of 1 millisecond to 1 second.
 Sometimes it is difficult to appreciate why one millisecond can make much difference.
 Usually it is because it is necessary to establish the order of events.